 The AI factory is expected to support both public- and private-sector innovation while also creating opportunities for training engineers, researchers, and students in artificial intelligence and high-performance computing.

-Industry observers note that the project reflects a growing trend across Africa, where countries are competing to attract large-scale investments in AI infrastructure, including data centres and cloud computing ecosystems.
+Industry observers note that the project reflects a growing trend across Africa, where countries are competing to attract large-scale investments in AI infrastructure, including data centres and cloud computing networks.

 Also Read: